Clinical program

-• The PORT and BRIDGE studies have been closed with relevant scientific data sets.
+• The PORT and BRIDGE studies were closed with relevant scientific data sets that have been published.

 • ANCHOR closed without the last 10 planned patients in the bortezomib + melflufen study arm.
-Data sets will be large enough to draw relevant scientific conclusions.
+Data sets were large enough to draw relevant scientific conclusions that have been presented.

-• ASCENT, and COAST have been closed with incomplete number of patients.
-It will not be possible to draw any relevant scientific conclusions from these data sets.
+• ASCENT was closed with incomplete number of patients.
+It was not possible to draw any relevant scientific conclusions from the data.

-• LIGHTHOUSE study was closed with incomplete number of patients.
-Topline data was presented in October 2022.
+• LIGHTHOUSE study was closed with incomplete number of patients and results have been presented at EMN in 2023 and recently published.

 O-12-M1